budicuy/budicuy/README.md

 ### Hi there, I'm BUDIANNNOR 👋

--   🌱 I’m currently learning SMK ISFI BANJARMASIN
+-   🌱 I’m currently learning polytechnic state of banjarmasin
 -   🤔 I’m looking for help with Develop site
 -   💬 Ask me about Proagmming
 -   📫 How to reach me: personal.budicuy@gmail.com
--   ⚡ Fun fact: Ngoding itu mudah dan menyenangkan!
+-   ⚡ Fun fact: Coding is easy and fun!

 ---